Introduction

 Computer vision models enable computers to "see" and interpret visual data like images and videos, allowing them to perform tasks like object detection, image classification, and facial recognition.
 Roboflow serves as a platform for developing and deploying these computer vision models.

 Roboflow was launched in January 2020, providing everything you need to label, train, and deploy computer vision solutions.
 The creators experienced how tiring and slow it can be to train and deploy a computer vision model.
-There was always a need to write excessive code to format data, it was very difficult to collaborate and benchmarking the performance of different machine learning tools was very tedious.
+There was always a need to write excessive code to format data.
+It was also very difficult to collaborate.
+Benchmarking the performance of different machine learning tools was very tedious as well.
 Thus, Roboflow was started so that everyone can have easy access to a computer vision model.

 Driveway Detection using Roboflow